opf/openproject/docs/development/concepts/permissions/README.md

 user.allowed_in_any_work_package?(:view_work_package, in_project: project)
 ```

 The same is true for global permissions using `user.allowed_globally?(permission)`.
-This will either test a global permission such as `:add_project`.
+This will test for a global permission such as `:add_project`.

 Those methods will also aid the developer, when they are trying to request a permission in the wrong context.
 For example, when you try to check a global permission on a project, it will raise an `IllegalPermissionContextError`